 A Quick and Easy Fix For Tight Adductors

+You've heard of tight hips, but have you heard of tight adductors?
 Having tight and restricted hips is an issue many adults experience in our modern world; desk jobs, hours of sitting, driving or remaining in one position keep us from experiencing full daily mobility.
 But what many of us don’t think about, is that much of this restriction is actually coming from the groin and inner thighs— aka the adductors.

-So, now the question stands: How to fix it?
+So, we know it's a broad issue, but the question stands: How to fix it?
 Before we get to that let’s look at what the adductor muscles do.

 The first and most important training secret for stretching your adductors is to place your hips in the correct position.
 From seated, straddle your legs to form a 90-degree angle in the groin area.
 This will allow you to rotate the top of your pelvis forward so that you are slightly arching your back.
 Only in this position will you be able to lengthen your hamstrings and inner thighs for a deep stretch.

-Cue #2: Knees Bent Or Straight?
+Cue #2: Straight Knees

 While bending your knees may be necessary if your inner thighs are extremely tight, the most effective way to perform this stretch is with your knees straight.
 This is done by flexing your quad (the muscle in the front of your thigh) tightly.
 You do this, then your knees are straight.

-Cue #3: Don’t Forget About Those Toes
+Cue #3: Don’t Forget to Point Your Toes

 It’s rude to point fingers at people.
 But nobody ever said anything about the toes.
 Doing so will help you better activate your quads and hip flexors to pull you into a deeper stretch.
+It also straightens your knees to assure the stretch is most focused on the groin.

 If you enjoyed this post, and have found it to be helpful in gaining mobility and getting rid of the tight spots, GymnasticBodies Middle Split Stretch Series will unlock even more adductor strength training secrets.